What is a covered bond

 These requirements are explained in detail in the Banking Supervision Handbook document 'Registration of covered bonds: process and information requirements (BS18)'.

 Register and limit on issuance

-The Reserve Bank imposes a limit on banks' issuance of covered bonds, via their conditions of registration.
-This limit is set at 10 percent of a bank's total assets, in order to balance the benefits of covered bond issuance against the potential impact on unsecured creditors.
+We impose a limit on banks' issuance of covered bonds, via their conditions of registration.
+This limit is set at 10% of a bank's total assets to balance the benefits of covered bond issuance against the potential impact on unsecured creditors.

 Defaults on the loans in the cover pool

 The issuing bank is generally required, under its programme documentation, to maintain the quality of the cover pool.
 As a result, any non-performing loans, or loans that no longer meet the requirements of the cover pool, will have to be replaced by new loans from the issuing bank’s book.
 Given this practice may reduce the quality of the assets available to meet the claims of unsecured creditors, should the issuing bank later fail, we have set a limit on the level of a bank’s assets that may be encumbered in favour of covered bonds.

 The Reserve Bank of New Zealand (Covered Bonds) Amendment Act 2013 gives covered bond holders greater certainty that their security interest over cover pool assets would still be enforced if the issuing bank fails.
 The legislation:

 - clarifies the legal status of cover pools under registered covered bond programmes if the issuing bank fails

 - ensures the covered bond special purpose vehicle (SPV) stays outside the failure resolution process of the issuing bank, if that bank is placed into statutory management or liquidation

 - provides more transparency of covered bonds issued by New Zealand registered banks and minimum standards of monitoring.